lluisrojass/bw/README.md

 # What is this?

-A static site of black and white squares.
+A personal photo-blog and playground

 [View here](https://lluisrojass.github.io/bw/)